 What is Distributed Order Management?

-Distributed order management combines inventory visibility with robust order orchestration, to make sure brands and retailers can fulfil orders in the most cost-effective, customer-friendly manner.
+Distributed order management combines inventory visibility with robust order orchestration to ensure that brands and retailers can fulfill orders in the most cost-effective, customer-friendly manner.
 Distributed order management is at the heart of all modern retail and digital commerce flows.
 It manages almost every function involved in the order-to-consumption process while optimizing customer service and cost.

 The Four Pillars of an Effective Distributed Order Management System

 An effective distributed order management system will have four distinct pillars: inventory, orchestration, fulfillment and customer care.